Joxit/docker-registry-ui/README.md

 -   Multi arch support in history page (see [#130](https://github.com/Joxit/docker-registry-ui/issues/130) and [#134](https://github.com/Joxit/docker-registry-ui/pull/134))
 -   Set a list of default registries with `DEFAULT_REGISTRIES` (see [#219](https://github.com/Joxit/docker-registry-ui/pull/219)).
 -   Desactivate add and remove regisitries with `READ_ONLY_REGISTRIES` (see [#219](https://github.com/Joxit/docker-registry-ui/pull/219)).
+-   Filter images and tags with a search bar.
+You can select the search bar with the shortcut `CRTL` + `F` or `F3`.
+When the search bar is already focused, the shortcut will fallback to the default behavior (see [#213](https://github.com/Joxit/docker-registry-ui/issues/213)).

 ## FAQ